Feeding the Hungry

 This direct-service program for our community, neighbors, and friends is the 2nd Saturday of every month from 9:30 am to 11:30 am in the Mercy Center’s parking lot.
 In partnership with the Houston Food Bank, we distribute fresh produce, bread, and pastries.
 You do not have to be registered with our food pantry to benefit from this program.
 Bring your photo ID and grocery bags.

 In cooperation with the NAM Meal-on-Wheels Grocery Delivery Program, Mercy Ministry volunteers deliver meals and groceries to home-bound individuals.
-If you, or someone you know, is interested in signing up for the program, please call us.
+If you, or someone you know, is interested in volunteering to deliver meals or signing up for the program, please call us.

 One or two mornings per week, our volunteers pick up food, bread, and other donations for our pantry from area restaurants and retail stores.
 Training provided.